-The verb assay means to “perform an examination on a chemical to determine how pure it is”.
+The verb assay means to “examine a chemical to determine its purity.”
 In our context, assay provides a metric that refers to the chemicals purity, usually expressed as a percent assay.
-On occasion it is also referred to as the purity of the chemical e.g. 99% or 99.9% pure.
-There is no test to determine the purity of a chemical so in practice the amount of impurities is quantitatively analyzed and the assay is determined by subtracting the sum of im-purities from 100, to infer the assay of the chemical.
-This leads to a Caveat Emptor or “Let the Buyer Beware” situation, since the supplier can choose to measure only certain impurities and if the customer does not know how the analysis is being performed, they will have no clue about the actual purity of the material.
+On occasion, assay refers to the purity of the chemical, e.g., 99% or 99.9% pure.
+There is no test to determine the purity of a chemical, so in practice, the amount of impurities is quantitatively analyzed and the assay is determined by subtracting the sum of impurities from 100, to infer the assay of the chemical.
+This leads to a caveat emptor or “Let the Buyer Beware” situation since the supplier can choose to measure only certain impurities and if the customer does not know how to perform the analysis, they will have no clue about the actual purity of the material.

 For Organosilane (OS) materials, a Gas Chromatography (GC) analysis is typically performed to analyze for impurities.
-Analytical standards are normally not available for most of the impurities and in some cases the impurities have not been identified.
-Because of this it is often difficult to quantify the exact amount of impurities present in the chemical.
-In these cases, the assay is given as an Area % assay instead of the purity assay.
-The sum of areas of the impurity peaks are used to determine the assay.
+Analytical standards usually are not available for most of the impurities and in some cases, the impurities have not been identified.
+Because of this, it is often difficult to quantify the exact amount of impurities present in the chemical.
+In these cases, the assay is given as an area percent assay instead of the purity assay.
+The sum of areas of the impurity peaks is used to determine the assay.
 It is implicitly assumed that the response of the GC detector is uniform for all the impurities.
 This is a reasonable assumption if the detector is a Thermal Conductivity Detector (TCD).
 However, if it is critical to control the amount of one of the impurities, the assay information will not give the complete picture relevant to the end user.
-In these cases, added analysis would have to be performed to quantify the impurity of interest, in addition to the assay determination.
+In these cases, additional analysis would have to be performed to quantify the impurity of interest, in addition to the assay determination.

-The following table illustrates the need for the supplier to accurately specify what the assay means.
+The following table illustrates the need for the supplier to specify what the assay means accurately.
 Depending upon how the assay is defined, a product can be characterized as having a higher assay than it warrants.